The correct way to compare binary option brokers works like this. There are 4 questions every trader should ask a broker before they start trading.

 There are over 200 binary option brokers worldwide, however only 20 brokers actually have a license.
 See licensed brokers here.
 Trading with unlicensed brokers many times leads to complaints about withdrawal problems and other unethical behavior.

-If you received an email about an auto trading signal software, and they recommend an unlicensed broker, you are better off comparing two legitimate brokers like EzTrader and Red or Green who are both licensed and provide signals to traders, see here.
+If you received an email about an auto trading signal software, and they recommend an unlicensed broker, you are better off comparing two legitimate brokers that are licensed and provide signals to traders, see here.